Bela, Balochistan

 In 711 AD, it was part of Muhammad bin Qasim's campaign under the name Armabil.

 Name

 Alexander's historians mention the river name as Arabius, and local people as Oreitans.
 The Arab sources call it Armabil or Armanil.
 The Chachnama, in addition, uses the names Armael, Armana-Bil, Armapilla.
-It is described as the second port city of Sind, after Debal.
+It is described as the second port city of Sindh, after Debal.

 Demographics

+Population

+As of the 2023 census, Bela has population of 29,380.

+Languages

+Majority of Bela's population consists of Sindhi speaking Lasis as well as some Brahui speakers.

+Religion

-Bela's population consists of Baloch and Sindhis.
-The population is predominantly Muslim with a small Hindu community.
+The population is predominantly Muslim with a small Sindhi Hindu community.

 Significance

 Bela and surrounding areas have some mineral reserves.
 64 km north of Bela are the Kundi deposits where traces of chalcopyrite, Galena, and silver are also found.
 Manganese ore is also found in the ophiolitic belt of Bela.
 The tomb of Muhammad ibn al-Qasim's general, Muhammad ibn Haroon, is located in Bela.